cairo-book/cairo-book/src/ch02-05-control-flow.md

 > Note: This program would not compile without a break condition.
 For the purpose of the example, we added a `break` statement that will never be reached, but satisfies the compiler.

-When we run this program, we’ll see again! printed over and over continuously until either the program runs out of gas we stop the program manually.
+When we run this program, we’ll see again! printed over and over continuously until either the program runs out of gas or we stop the program manually.
 Most terminals support the keyboard shortcut ctrl-c to interrupt a program that is stuck in a continual loop.
 Give it a try:
 ```shell
 $ scarb cairo-run --available-gas=2000000000000
    Compiling loops v0.1.0 (file:///projects/loops)